Guide: How to play Agent Astra (Abilities, tips, tuto...)

 But whatever happens, make sure you have at least one star to place around the Spike.
 By triggering Nova Pulse as soon as you hear the sound of the defuse, you're making sure that you hit your opponents.
 They're then at your mercy.

 Playing Astra in Defense

 In Defense, Astra's gameplay is close to that of a Sentinel.
 She has to choose how to distribute her stars and where to place herself.

 By placing 5 stars on the site she defends, she can ensure a role similar to that of Cypher.
 She then gains time so that her allies can come and support her in the even of an enemy attack.

-But she can also place her stars on one site and defend another.
-This way, she has an impact regardless of which site is attacked by enemies.
-This requires a lot of attention to mini-map and excellent communication between teammates.
+But it can also place its stars on one site and defend another.
+In this way, it has an impact regardless of which site is attacked by the opponents.
+This requires a lot of attention to the minimap and excellent communication between teammates.

 As we said earlier, Gravity Well is probably one of the best tools for slowing down an assault, when placed at an entry point.
 However, they shouldn't be triggered too early, in which case the opponents will only have to take a few steps back and wait for the ability to fade.

 Astra works extremely well when coupled with Agents with zone skills.
 Astra holds opponents in place while her allies eliminate them.
 She pairs quite poorly with other controllers and sentinels.

 But Astra also has Agents who counter her quite naturally.
 Jett can easily get out of Astra's abilities by dashing or jumping.
 A reactive Raze will also be able to bypass the stars on the ground thanks to her Blast Packs.